 The framework for product management gives a sequence of actions for growing new products and enhancing existing products’ performance, price, and quality.
 Using the framework, designers, project managers, and product managers can achieve business goals by entering new markets or expanding sales to existing customers.

 The product development framework makes the product appropriate and exciting for both customers and employees.
 However, each product must have its personality, and the framework must also match its essence.
-The Product Development Framework helps companies adapt to the changing times and deliver new and convenient things to their customers.
+The Product Development Framework helps companies adapt to changing times and deliver new and convenient things to their customers.
 The framework improves product form companies hold possibilities to satisfy the market and customer preferences.